News for the International Trade industry

 Governments across the world are embracing a shift from direct to indirect taxation with an increase in the number of countries operating VAT and a general rise in the standard rates of VAT.
-We are also seeing an increasing number of disputes having to be resolved via VAT litigation, so VAT remains a high profile area.
+Similarly, the terms of international trade and the impact of customs tariffs is currently high profile and increasingly complex.
+We are also seeing a rise in the number of disputes with HMRC having to be resolved via litigation.
 Getting it right can save you money, getting it wrong can be very costly.
-With the ever widening scope of VAT, developing regulations and case law governing it and the onerous demands of HMRC, VAT is notoriously complicated.
+With the ever-widening scope of VAT and Customs and Excise duties, developing regulations and case law governing it and the onerous demands of HMRC, indirect tax is notoriously complicated.

 Whether you are a multinational company, a non profit organisation or a sole-trader, our VAT specialists are able to provide comprehensive practical advice.
 We are proud that much of our new work comes from client referrals, and we know that we have succeeded when a client says to us 'that’s the first time we’ve understood VAT'.

 Our group of specialists are equipped to help you resolve disputes with HMRC.
-If you have received a challenge from HMRC or been assessed for VAT underpaid or over claimed, we can help you with our practical and commercial approach to settling disputes.
+If you have received a challenge or unfavourable decision from HMRC on VAT, Customs or Excise Duty, we can help you with our practical and commercial approach to settling disputes.

 Many of our team are ex-HMRC employees, or have a legal background and can support you through the various stages in responding to an HMRC dispute, up to and including the last resort of appealing to the tax tribunal.
 Many of our client’s cases are resolved well before this final stage though.

 For organisations involved in UK trade there is likely to be an obligation to register for UK VAT.
 We can assist with registering for VAT and also with other VAT administration such as setting-up VAT groups, options to tax, applying to use the VAT Flat Rate scheme or deregistering from VAT.